UFC Personal Trainer: Development

 Initially, the development team approached UFC president Dana White, wanting to make a UFC-based exercise product, who suggested they consult with the National Academy of Sports Medicine to learn how to exercise safely.
 He then proposed his three top coaches to work with.
 Motion capture technology was used to capture movements of professional fighters and coaches.
 Greg Jackson, a UFC trainer, was involved, responsible for the game's mixed martial arts (MMA) and jujitsu elements.
 Muay Thai kickboxer Mark DellaGrotte and MMA coach Javier Mendez were responsible for the game's kickboxing segments.
 Scott Ramsdell, working for the National Academy of Sports Medicine, was responsible for the exercise routines.
 While the game is "not exclusively for men, it is tailored for men," THQ director of production William Schmidt explained.

 Reception

 The game received "mixed or average reviews" on all platforms according to the review aggregation website Metacritic.
-GameSpot's review stated that the Xbox 360 version offers the most exhausting workout in video games, but bugs, repetitive programs, and overlong stretching periods cause the player to "tire for the wrong reasons."
+GameSpots review stated that the Xbox 360 version offers the most exhausting workout in video games, but bugs, repetitive programs, and overlong stretching periods cause the player to "tire for the wrong reasons."